-If you qualify under the unfair dismissals legislation, you may make a claim to the Employment Appeals Tribunal (EAT) by completing the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
+If you qualify under the unfair dismissals legislation, you may bring your claim to a Rights Commissioner.
+If you or your employer object to the claim being being heard by a Rights Commissioner the claim may be made directly to the Employment Appeals Tribunal (EAT).
+You make a claim by completing the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).

 Where a claim is heard by the Employment Appeals Tribunal, the Tribunal will issue a determination.
 There is a right of appeal by either party to the Circuit Court from a determination of the Tribunal.

 For more information in order to seek redress under the Acts contact

 Department of Jobs, Enterprise and Innovation